-- 3.18 Subject to paragraph 5.54 no expenditure may be incurred upon a capital scheme until it has been included in the capital programme approved as follows: - a. if within an existing budget, up to a set sum of £50,000, agreement by the relevant Service Director in conjunction with the Chief Financial Officer. - b. if a new budget, up to a set sum of £50,000, agreement by Local Area Committee or Cabinet, subject to the identification of financing. - c. if over £50,000 agreement by Council.
+- 3.18 Capital Programme Subject to paragraph 5.54 no expenditure may be incurred upon a capital scheme until it has been included in the capital programme approved as follows: - a. if within an existing budget, up to a set sum of £50,000, agreement by the relevant Service Director in conjunction with the Chief Financial Officer. - b. if a new budget, up to a set sum of £50,000, agreement by Local Area Committee Chair or by Portfolio holder, subject to the identification of financing. - c. if over £50,000 agreement by Cabinet.